hotcups/NewAlice-AIML/README.md

 She knows if you are online or not and will be more romantic with you if it is local.
-Kinky eh?
+Kinky eh? if she dies on load just run it until it does run for you. it has a built in error system that learns how to unscrew itself. error.log can be rather huge is scope.
+I guess a good brain is setup that way ha ha....
 I made no money off this project of any kind.
 PERIOD! ***COMPLETE***